-The DeStress-II training resource was developed in collaboration with low-income community partners and GPs to help primary care practitioners deliver more effective consultations for patients presenting with poverty-related mental distress.
-An initial version of the training was piloted (in-person and online depending on Covid-restrictions at the time) with 508 primary care practitioners (387 GPs; 113 allied health professionals) in 53 practices across three English regions selected to include diverse poverty-affected populations: the South West (rural, coastal and post-industrial areas of Somerset, Devon, Cornwall); North Thames (inner-city London; urban/semi-urban South Essex) and the North West Coast (inner city Liverpool, post-industrial and coastal Lancashire).
+The DeStress-II training resource was developed in collaboration with partners within low-income communities and GPs to help primary care practitioners deliver more effective consultations for patients presenting with poverty-related mental distress (https://destressproject.org.uk/supporting-effective-consultations/).
+An initial version of the training was piloted (in-person and online depending on COVID-19 restrictions at the time) with 500 primary care practitioners (387 GPs and 113 allied health professionals) in 53 practices across three English regions selected to include diverse poverty-affected populations: the south west (rural, coastal and post-industrial areas of Somerset, Devon, Cornwall); north Thames (inner-city London; urban/semi-urban south Essex) and the north west coast (inner city Liverpool, post-industrial and coastal Lancashire).
 Training was delivered by teams comprising a GP, a community partner, and a researcher.
-Feedback from this training (elicited in reflective discussion at the end of the training and in follow-up interviews with 22 health professionals) was then used to better understand the barriers and enablers health practitioners faced in supporting patients experiencing poverty-related mental distress and this was drawn on to further refine the training.
+Feedback from this training (elicited in reflective discussion at the end of the training and in follow-up interviews with 22 health professionals) was then used to better understand the barriers and enablers that health practitioners faced in supporting patients experiencing poverty-related mental distress and this was drawn on to further refine the training.

-One area that emerged repeatedly in this feedback was the (un)willingness of, and/or challenges faced by many health professionals in eliciting discussion around a patient's broader life circumstances.
-The DeStress project community partners felt that this could have problematic implications for patients - both in terms of their experience within the consultation and the appropriateness of the response/treatment received.
-Furthermore, earlier feedback from patients (n=107) who had received a consultation influenced by the pilot phase of the training, was particularly positive when patients felt they had been able to talk about their wider concerns and feel listened to (see Thomas et al. 2024).
-A focus on acknowledging and engaging with a patient's broader life circumstances and the particular challenges of poverty therefore became a crosscutting theme in the training resource developed.
+One area that emerged repeatedly in this feedback was the (un)willingness of and challenges faced by many health professionals in eliciting discussion around a patient's broader life circumstances.
+The DeStress-II project community partners felt that this could have problematic implications for patients - both in terms of their experience within the consultation and the appropriateness of the response and/or treatment received.
+Furthermore, earlier feedback from patients (n = 107) who had received a consultation influenced by the pilot phase of the training was particularly positive when patients felt they had been able to talk about their wider concerns and feel listened to (as discussed by Thomas et $al^6$ ).
+A focus on acknowledging and engaging with a patient's broader life circumstances and the particular challenges of poverty therefore became a central theme in the training resource developed.